pauwelcz/email_sender/README.md

 ## About The Project

 This project is part of a technical round.
-Project demonstrates sending emails to a queue either immediately or with a delay according to UTC date and time.
+Project demonstrates sending emails to a queue and processing them immediately or with a delay according to UTC date and time.

 ### Built with